Yirmiri/Yirmiri/AZURUNE-LICENSE.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Definition of a "dependant"
-For the purposes of this license, a "dependant" is a separate piece of software or mod for Minecraft that depends on this software to function, cannot function as an individual mod, and makes explicit use of this mod's features and concepts.
-This does not include ports of this mod, or similar software that intends to replicate the features of this mod, to other Minecraft mod loaders, game versions, or platforms.